Trustpilot

 Sex Myth: Big penis = better pleasure

 False: There has long been a misconception that a bigger penis provides more pleasure and that simply is not true.
 All penises come in shapes and sizes - it’s what you do with the penis that matters.
-Amazing sex comes from foreplay, sexual arousal and technique and for women - most of the sensitive vaginal nerves are near to the vaginal opening anyway.
+Amazing sex comes from foreplay, sexual arousal and technique - and for those with a vagina, most of the sensitive vaginal nerves are near to the vaginal opening anyway.
 There’s a famous saying: ‘It's not the size of the ship, it’s the motion of the ocean’.

 Penis Size